pyOpenSci/pyopensci.github.io/_posts/2022-10-18-why-do-metrics-matter-for-pyopensci-what-should-we-track.md

 We won't begin to review a package [without bare minimum checks](https://www.pyopensci.org/contributing-guide/open-source-software-submissions/author-guide.html#pyopensci-review-guide-for-python-open-source-package-authors).
 We hope that these bare minimal checks help maintainers as they try to decide what is good enough infrastructure for their package.
-This won't be easy if at all possible to track but we hope this is an indirect outcome of our efforts.

-We hope that these checks will also help maintainers that are creating a new packages even if they never submit their package to us for peer review.
+We hope that these checks will also help new maintainers that are creating new packages even if they never submit their package to us for peer review.

-### Goals for package metrics
+## Goals for package metrics

 These metrics will help us quantify several of our goals: